manufarfaro/market-js/README.md

 ### TODOs

-- add tests
+- add tests (in progress!)
 - add an in-memory database for local testing and a relational database for production environments
 - onboard the application into heroku
 - add end-to-end tests (cypress)
 - add more complex typescript typing
 - add badges
-- add a continuous delivery service (probably travisci)
+- ~~add a continuous delivery service (probably travisci)~~
-- the UX sucks (I know right!), I'll think a better one
+- the UX sucks (I know!), I'll think a better one
 - add more ecommerce functionality like a cart or popups to simulate a "view more".
+- add create a docker image & add k8s support

 ---
 2020. [@manufarfaro](https://github.com/manufarfaro)